 Species diversity is often confused with species richness.
 As defined previously, species richness is simply the number of species found within a given community.
 While species diversity utilizes species richness, it also takes into account evenness or the variation in abundance of the individual species within the community.
-For example, a lake with 10 aquatic plant species that had relatively similar abundances within the community would be more diverse than another lake with 10 aquatic plant species.
+For example, a lake with 10 aquatic plant species that had relatively similar abundances within the community would be more diverse than another lake with 10 aquatic plant species were 50% of the community was comprised of just one or two species.